jmrr/phd_thesis/Viva/preparation.md

     *Dim*: 221

 * ST-GAUSS:Spatial derivatives in space, with smoothing over time.
-    1. 2-D filtering in space: 2 5$\times$5 gradient masks based on
+    1. 2-D filtering in space: 2 5 $\times$ 5 gradient masks based on
     derivatives of the Gaussian function, 1-D filtering in the temporal direction (11-point Gaussian smoothing filter ($\sigma =2$).